Oliwiawys/BudgetBuddy/README.md

 - **Expense Tracking:** Add, edit, and delete expenses.
 - **Category Management:** Organize expenses by categories.
 - **Reports and Analytics:** View detailed reports and analytics of your expenses.
-- **Responsive Design:** Accessible on both desktop and mobile devices.

 ## Installation